The clinical presentations vary widely, from mild to life-threatening.

-Better understanding of the pathology of histiocytic disorders requires knowledge of the origins, biology, and physiology of the cells involved.
+A better understanding of the pathology of histiocytic disorders requires knowledge of the origins, biology, and physiology of the cells involved.

-Granulocyte Macrophage Colony Stimulating Factor (GM-CSF).
-Tumor necrosis factor alpha (TNF-alpha).
+Granulocyte-Macrophage Colony Stimulating Factor (GM-CSF).
+Tumor necrosis factor-alpha (TNF-alpha).
 Interleukin [IL] -3, IL-4.

 These precursor cells can become compromised and differentiated to become a specific group of specialized cells.